airbnb/plog/README.md

 - To minimize packet loss due to "lacks", increase the kernel socket buffer size.
 For Linux, we use `sysctl net.core.rmem_max = 1048576`.

+- Hole detection is a bit difficult to explain, but worth looking into.
+  It is enabled by default, but can be disabled for performance.

 ## Event logging at Airbnb

 We use JSON objects with the following fields: